leolanese/python-by-example/functions/scope.md

 - A global variable exists outside any function.
 It may be used inside a function.

--“It is a bad habit to rely on global variables as your programs get larger and larger”
+- “It is a bad habit to rely on global variables as your programs get larger and larger”

 - Avoid repeating the names of variables in different scopes.
 If you have a global variable named foobar, do not name a local variable foobar.